dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/editing-resources.md

 The optional property `knora-api:deleteComment` specifies a comment to be attached to the resource, explaining why it has been marked as deleted.

+The response is a JSON-LD document containing the predicate `knora-api:result` with a confirmation message.